-After graduation, moving further in your career sometimes demands a reference letter or a recommendation letter from individuals who are familiar with you.
-Whether you’re seeking admission to a competitive academic program or a career position, you’ll almost certainly need any of these letters from a credible source to support your application.
+Whether you’re seeking admission to a competitive academic program or a career position, you’ll almost certainly need letters of reference and letters of recommendation from a credible source to support your application.
 But is a letter of reference the same as a letter of recommendation?
 The short answer is no.

 What Is a Reference Letter?